Stocks rise on Wall Street as tech rebounds; oil tops $79

 NEW YORK (AP) — Stocks rose broadly on Wall Street Tuesday as the technology sector reversed direction after a sell-off a day earlier.

 Energy prices continued rising.
-U.S. oil rose 2.3% and has surpassed $79 per barrel.
-Natural gas futures jumped 7.1%.
+U.S. oil rose 1.8% and is hovering around $79 per barrel.
+Natural gas futures jumped 8.4%.
 Rising energy prices have been steadily pushing gasoline prices higher.
 The average price for a gallon of gas in the U.S. is $3.20, up more than $1 from a year ago, according to AAA.

 The market has been choppy for weeks as investors try to gauge how the economy will continue its recovery with COVID-19 and the highly contagious delta variant crimping consumer spending and job growth.
 Inflation concerns have been driving much of the up-and-down shifts for technology companies and the broader market.